Yuki20e/speech_enhancement/README.md

 There are other efficient audio denoising technique such as Wave-U-Net[4].
 The implementation is complex compared to U-Net CNN since the method should receive wave data as input.
 On the other hand, U-Net CNN is input image data same as original U-Net algorithm.
 Thus, we can implement simply and reduce computation time to obtain the output.

+This is the project created in the master's class with some modifications and functions added

 ## Usage
 ```
 pip3 install -r requirements.txt